Mick Philpott: History of domestic violence

 Mick Philpott's attitude to women has been described as "controlling", "domineering", "violent" and "manipulative".
-In July 1978, aged 21, Philpott, who was in the army at the time, attempted to murder Kim Hill, his girlfriend of two years; their relationship began when she was aged 15.
+In July 1978, aged 21, Philpott attempted to murder Kim Hill, his girlfriend of two years; their relationship began when she was aged 15.
 He had previously shot Hill in the groin with a crossbow because he felt her dress had been too short, and had cracked her kneecap with a hammer when she paid too much attention to a baby she had been minding.
 Philpott attempted to kill Hill by stabbing her over a dozen times as she was lying in bed, because she sent him a letter saying she was leaving him.
 He also stabbed Hill's mother when she came to her daughter's aid.
 Hill suffered collapsed lungs and a punctured bladder, kidney and liver.
 Philpott was convicted of attempted murder of Hill, and grievous bodily harm with intent against her mother, and was sentenced to seven years in prison in December 1978.
 Philpott was released after three years and two months.

 Philpott married Pamela Lomax in 1986.
 He had three children with Lomax, two sons and a daughter.
 Lomax said that Philpott was controlling, and she prayed he would move on to someone else.
 Her wish was fulfilled when Philpott met Heather Kehoe, then aged 14, in Rainworth, Nottinghamshire; Philpott was 37.
 On her 16th birthday, Kehoe ran away from her parents to live with Philpott.
 She gave birth to two children, both boys, in quick succession, but Philpott beat Kehoe because he wanted a daughter.
 Kehoe described Philpott teaching his older sons to be violent towards her.
 Philpott wanted Kehoe to produce more children, but she did not conceive again.
 In 1991, he was given a two-year conditional discharge for assault occasioning actual bodily harm after headbutting a colleague.

 In 2000, Philpott met Mairead Duffy, a 19-year-old single mother born in England to an Irish family, who had left a previous volatile relationship.
 Duffy moved into Philpott's house shortly after, and the couple married in May 2003.
 In 2001, Philpott met Lisa Willis, a 16-year-old orphan and single mother, who became his mistress.
-Philpott invited Willis to move into his council house, which was larger than hers, in 2002.
+Philpott invited Willis to move into his council house, which was larger than hers; in 2002.
 Willis served as bridesmaid at Philpott and Duffy's wedding.
 On 23 December 2002, having left Philpott, Kehoe gained legal custody of her two children.
 In 2010, Philpott was given a police caution for slapping Mairead and dragging her outside by her hair.